Harshdesa/BlockChain2/README.md

 Use Remix to interact with the public blockchain!
 Use geth console to interact with the private blockchain!
 Use chrome/nodejs to interact with the hybrid blockchain!

+STEPS TO KICK-START (DO IN FOLLOWING ORDER)<br/>

+1. Run geth command as above <br />
+2. Set miners as above <br />
+3. Deploy private contract as above <br />
+4. Update the application to point to new contract <br />
+5. Run the yarn command as above <br />